Quantifying the structural stability of simplicial homology: Introduction

-Simplicial complexes are standard higher-order network models, where simplicies of different order can connect a larger number of nodes.
-Higher-order Laplacians are key algebraic tools that naturally correspond to a simplicial complex.
-Formally, these are a sequence of linear operators that generalizes the better-known graph Laplacian, obtained when only pairwise edge relations are considered.
-Very useful topological properties about the data are revealed by the kernels of these operators which, by the Fundamental Lemma of Homology, define a homology of the data and reveal fundamental properties such as connected components, holes, and voids.
+Alongside hypergraphs and tensors, \emph{simplicial complexes} and \emph{higher-order Laplacians} are another standard model for higher-order interactions, where simplices of different order can connect an arbitrary number of nodes \cite{Battiston2020,BickSchaub21}.
+Higher-order Laplacians are linear operators that generalize the better-known graph Laplacian and provide key algebraic tools that allow to describe a simplicial complex and its structural properties.
+In particular, their kernels define a homology of the data and reveal fundamental topological properties such as connected components, holes, and voids \cite{lim2015hodge,chen2021decomposition}.

-In this work, we are concerned with quantifying the stability of such homological properties.
-More precisely, given an initial simplicial complex, we develop a numerical method based on a suitable matrix differential equation that allows us to compute the closest simplicial complex with different homology.
-The precise meaning of being ``close'' and being ``different'' will be based on the structure of the specific higher-order Laplacian matrix.
-While a great effort has been devoted in recent years to measure the presence and persistence of simplicial homology \cite{ebli2019notion,otter2017roadmap}, very little work is available about the stability of the homology classes with respect to data perturbation.